VoiSmart/pjsip-android-builder/README.md

 ## Purpose

 I needed an easily replicable build system to build PJSIP <http://www.pjsip.org/> native library with NDK for Android.
-So, I created an Ubuntu docker container and wrote some scripts to download, install all the requirements needed to make it a complete build environment and some automated build scripts.
+So, I created an Ubuntu docker container (20.04.4 LTS) and wrote some scripts to download, install all the requirements needed to make it a complete build environment and some automated build scripts.
 If you want to contribute, your help is really appreciated :)

 ## Support - PJSIP 2.9+